Art for Educators

 Workshops last three days with demonstrations by our expert faculty with open studio time for you to create on your art.
 You can work in one of the following areas:

-Location: University of Houston-Clear Lake, Arbor North Building.
-Access a campus map
+Location: University of Houston-Clear Lake, Arbor and Arbor North Building.
+Access a campus map.

 Cost: $225